mac-can/RusokuCAN.dylib/Sources/MacCAN_Core/README.md

 ## MacCAN - macOS Driver for PCAN-USB Interfaces and more

-In 2012 I´ve started with the development of an OS X user-space driver for my PEAK CAN to USB dongle.
+In the absence of a CAN driver for Mac, I started developing an OS X user space driver for my PEAK USB-to-CAN dongle.
 Many thanks to Uwe Wilhelm, CEO of PEAK-System Technik GmbH, who had supported me with technical information and several hardware.

 ### PCBUSB Library